imaybeniki/imaybeniki.github.io/README.md

 ## Update Code

 There is no better way to learn how to code than doing it.
 Try using the concepts to build your own content boxes and render them based on the `type` in your JSON file by simply following the structures existing and updating the HTML however you want.
-Check out the learn tab (looks like a brain) for fun tips and tricks.
+Check out the [Learn Page](https://imaybeniki.github.io/project-resume/learn) to for fun tips and tricks.